BearDooks/beardooks.github.io/_posts/2014-12-08-website-building-101-with-bootstrap.markdown

 ### Pros:

   * The best part about this whole thing is the lack of a Database.
 I enjoy using WordPress, don&#8217;t get me wrong, but the whole database side of things is crazy to me.
 What if the site got big, I would need to hire someone to manage the day to day with the Database just so I could sleep at night.
-  * The lack of needed to find a theme I like, and then try to rip it apart is really nice.
-The bootstrap framework really always me to just go.
-Most of the time can find a simple shell of a site online with the layout I want, and I am talking bare bones, like placement, not even colors.
-The from there I just let the mind take over and do the rest.
   <!--more-->
   *  Since I am writing everything in PHP, with some MySQL in the background if I need it, for example with the site <a href="http://mebpaa.com" target="_blank">http://mebpaa.com</a>, everything just flows nicely.
 I don&#8217;t need to find someone who has a similar need for a plugin that I do, and then sort through the 5000 copies that the plugin has.
 Half of them are probably tracking your data.